 GM 2.5 Liter I4 Ecotec LCV Engine

-The 2.5-liter inline four-cylinder LCV engine is produced by General Motors for use in a select few GM vehicles — specifically, the 2013 model year Chevrolet Malibu and 2013-2014 Cadillac ATS.
-It is part of GM’s new Ecotec engine family and replaces the 2.4-liter LEA and LUK.
+The 2.5-liter inline four-cylinder LCV engine is produced by General Motors for use in several General Motors vehicles.
+The engine is part of GM’s new Ecotec engine family and replaces the 2.4-liter LEA and LUK.

 GM’s versatile and technologically advanced Ecotec engine family expands with a new, larger 2.5L (LCV) variant.
 It is based on a new generation of large-displacement four-cylinder engines, which was designed for greater efficiency.
 GM proprietary computational fluid dynamics (CFD) analysis techniques were used to develop an all-new combustion system with a higher compression ratio.